nvdaaddons/DevGuide/readme.md

 		if obj.windowClassName == "TStaticText": ui.message(obj.name)
 		nextHandler()

-As you can see, whenever the text object's name changes, NvDA will announce the new name to the user.
+As you can see, whenever the text object's name changes, NVDA will announce the new name to the user.
 The "name change" event is one of the many events that you can define custom actions for in your add-on (the complete list is below).

 Note: You can define events for any object of your choice, especially controls in a program (where you can define custom actions for events in your app module).
 If this is the case, you need to make sure that the control meets certain conditions you set, such as name, role and so forth to let NVDA keep an "eye" on that specific object.